The cherished Hun School principles of academic excellence, integrity, kindness, respect, and trust are integrated in

 A traditional preparatory curriculum is balanced by hands-on, project-based learning that makes each day a journey of intellectual adventure and personal growth.
 A rich array of arts, activities, and athletics builds well-rounded students, with the capacity to blend joyful living with a successful educational experience.
 Our private middle school gives students the opportunity to find new passions through both academics and extra curricular activities.

 The Hun Middle School has helped generations of students to thrive academically and personally.
 Students are well-prepared for the challenges of Upper School, where they continue to receive support and preparation for college, and life beyond.

 Choosing a middle schooler's educational experience is an exciting and challenging decision.
 Your student needs a place where they can thrive academically and build on the skills they began learning in elementary school.
 It's also essential that this environment offers an uplifting and encouraging experience that will make your child excited to pursue their future education in our Upper School and throughout their college career.
 It is the latter that sets The Hun Middle School, located in Princeton, New Jersey, apart.

 From academic enrichment to a feeling of community, parents choose to send their middle schoolers to our private Princeton Middle School for a wide variety of reasons.
 Here are some of the many benefits our Middle School students enjoy:

 - Opportunities for academic growth;

-- Small class sizes and one-on-one educational opportunities that encourage personalized learning;
+- Small class sizes and one-on-one educational opportunities that encourage personalized, student-led learning;

 - Support in a connected, hand-selected community of teachers, mentors, and peers;